wacncontent/CustomizeTool/addCommentOutput/articles/service-fabric/service-fabric-visualizing-your-cluster.md

 <properties
-   pageTitle="Visualizing your cluster using Service Fabric Explorer" description="Service Fabric Explorer is a useful GUI tool for inspecting and managing cloud applications and nodes in a Microsoft Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="jessebenson"
+   pageTitle="Visualizing your cluster using Service Fabric Explorer" description="Service Fabric Explorer is a useful GUI tool for inspecting and managing cloud applications and nodes in a Windows Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="jessebenson"